hasura/graphql-engine/console/README.md

 Hasura GraphQL engine should be running to develop console in this mode.
 If you have set it up on Heroku, your url will look like `<app-name>.herokuapp.com`, if it's on your local machine, it's probably `http://localhost:8080`.

 [Dotenv](https://github.com/motdotla/dotenv) is used for setting environment variables for development.
 Create a `.env` file in the root directory for console (wherever package.json is).
-Sample `.env` file can contain the example environment variables below:
+Here's a `.env` file with some environment variable examples :

 ```bash
 PORT=3000